JonWatkins/gpt-term/README.md

-# Simple CLI app to interact with ChatGPT
+# GPT-Term

-Work in progress simple ChatGPT cli application.
+Work in progress simple cli application for interacting with ChatGPT.

 ### Usage

 You need to set up an environment variable for your OpenAI API key in your `~/.bash-profile` or `.zshrc` or which ever you use

 ```bash